brandonkal/inkjet/README.md

 OPTIONS

-- flags: -p --port |string| Which port to serve on
+- flag: -p --port |string| Which port to serve on

 ```sh
 echo "Hello $name!
 Port is $port"